 PLOT: Profiling Language Learning Over Time

-A study on how children learn words in stories and the skills that support learning.
-This work is funded by NIH BIDCD R21 DC017226.
+A remote study on how children learn words in stories and the skills that support learning.
+This work is funded by NIH NIDCD R21 DC017226.

 This research addresses how children learn - in this case, how children learn new vocabulary words in stories and how memory and attention relate to new learning!
-We are seeking children who have autism spectrum disorder (ages 5-10), fragile X syndrome (ages 5-10), or no developmental disabilities (ages 2-6).
+We are seeking children with autism (ages 5-10), fragile X syndrome (ages 5-10), or no developmental disabilities (ages 2-6).

 Click here to tell us you are interested.
 Click here to see a flyer about the study.
 To learn about opportunities to participate in our research, contact us at any time: NeuDLL@uw.edu or 206-685-2202.